Theophilos (emperor): Accession to the throne

-War against the Arabs
+Campaigns against the Arabs

 At the time of his accession, Theophilos was obliged to wage wars against the Arabs on two fronts.
 Sicily was once again invaded by the Arabs, who took Palermo after a year-long siege in 831, established the Emirate of Sicily, and gradually continued to expand across the island.
-The defence after the invasion of Anatolia by Al-Ma'mun the Abbasid Caliph in 830 was led by the Emperor himself, but the Byzantines were defeated and lost several fortresses.
-In 831 Theophilos retaliated by leading a large army into Cilicia and capturing Tarsus.
-The Emperor returned to Constantinople in triumph, but in the autumn he was defeated in Cappadocia.
-Another defeat in the same province in 833 forced Theophilos to sue for peace (Theophilos offered 100,000 gold dinars and the return of 7,000 prisoners), which he obtained the next year, after the death of Al-Ma'mun.
+In 830, Abbasid Caliph al-Ma'mun (r.
+813–833) invaded Cappadocia in response to Theophilos' attack on Mopsuestia and Tarsos, capturing the city of Tyana.
+He launched a second campaign in 831 and then a third in 832, in which he captured the major border fortress of Loulon, but in 833 failed to seize Amorion.
+Another defeat in Cappadocia forced Theophilos to sue for peace (a one-off tribute of 100,000 gold dinars and the return of 7,000 prisoners), which he secured the next year, after the death of al-Ma'mun in 833.
+He was succeeded by his brother al-Mu'tasim (r.
+833–842) who abandoned Tyana.

 During the respite from the war against the Abbasids, Theophilos arranged for the abduction of the Byzantine captives settled north of the Danube by Krum of Bulgaria.
 The rescue operation was carried out with success in c.
 836, and the peace between Bulgaria and the Byzantine Empire was quickly restored.
 However, it proved impossible to maintain peace in the East.
-Theophilos had given asylum to a number of refugees from the east in 834, including Nasr, a Persian.
-He baptized one of the refugees, Theophobos, who married the Emperor's aunt Irene and became one of his generals.
+In 834 Theophilos had given asylum to a number of refugees from the east; one of the group was Nasr, a Persian who was baptized, changed his name to Theophobos, married the Emperor's aunt Irene and became one of his generals.
 As relations with the Abbasids deteriorated, Theophilos prepared for a new war.